Scientists have an ‘excellent’ idea for combating the capital of Catalonia's heat island effect, as heatwaves intensify.

-For a long time, the terracotta balconies of Barcelona have been synonymous with the city of love.
+The terracotta balconies of Barcelona have, for a long time, been synonymous with the city of love.

-But all that could be about to change in a proposed makeover, which could see the rooftops of the Catalan capital painted white in an effort to reduce the devastating impact of heatwaves.
+A proposed makeover would see the rooftops of the Catalan capital painted white in an effort to reduce the devastating impact of heatwaves.

 Occurring more and more frequently, the city’s heat island effect has increased temperatures by up to eight degrees Celsius in the city centre.